 It was a deplorable attitude on behalf of a senior player and ex-captain.
 And when finally he was selected for the third Test at Leeds the Chairman of the BCCP, Mr. I.A Khan held Saeed and Mushtaq Muhammad responsible for the tourists’ twenty-five runs defeat.
 Saeed cast put in retrospect by Zakir Hussain Syed.
 Saeed Ahmad was hopelessly out of form and got himself out in all sorts of manners during the tour being bowled by a full toss or pulling a long hop straight into the hands of the only fielder between midwicket and fine leg.

 Not to be overawed by the fiery West Australian he managed to put on 88 with Sadiq Muhammad before he received a poor LBW verdict.
 After his gutsy knock, Saeed was promoted to the opening slot for the next Test at Melbourne.
 As luck would have it proved to be his last Test appearance for Pakistan.
-In the first innings, Saeed Ahmad was forced to retired receiving blow on his hand trying to hook Lillee.
-He was later to return and take on Lillee to reach a well deserved fifty.
+In the first innings, Saeed Ahmad was forced to retire after receiving a blow on his hand trying to hook Lillee.
+He was later to return and take on Lillee to reach a well-deserved fifty.
 It was in the following couple of days prior to the final Test that Saeed fell out with tour management.

 Poor Saeed Ahmad paid a heavy price for confronting the ironman of Pakistan cricket.
-His international career was over as one the country’s leading sportsman was left penniless and without the air-ticket.
-His political links with Pakistan Sports Minister came handy who arranged Saeed’s flight back home.
+His international career was over as one of the country’s leading sportsmen was left penniless and without an air ticket.
+His political links with Pakistan Sports Minister came in handy who arranged Saeed’s flight back home.
 The Test career of Pakistan’s most controversial and temperamental cricketer had come to a sad end.

-Saeed saw it is a good opportunity to come back into the limelight in view of his political ambitions.
-It was on the strength of his political links that he managed to be selected in the three day game against the tourists at Peshawar.
-With no first-class cricket for almost five years, it surprised very few when he looked out of place in the competitive cricket.
+Saeed saw it as a good opportunity to come back into the limelight in view of his political ambitions.
+It was on the strength of his political links that he managed to be selected for the three-day game against the tourists at Peshawar.
+With no first-class cricket for almost five years, it surprised very few when he looked out of place in competitive cricket.

 In the same season, he also represented Littleborough in the Central Lancashire League.
-Wisden recorded Saeed’s all-round contribution.
-In addition to his splendid match returns Ahmad also set a splendid example in the field in his encouragement of the junior players at Nelson.
-His own high standards continued in the next summer but Nelson finished 7th in the table.
+Wisden recorded Saeed’s all-around contribution.
+In addition to his splendid match returns, Ahmad also set a splendid example on the field in his encouragement of the junior players at Nelson.
+His own high standards continued in the next summer but Nelson finished 7th on the table.

 Saeed Ahmad Brothers

-Saeed half brother Younis Ahmad represented Pakistan in four Test matches.
+Saeed’s half-brother Younis Ahmad represented Pakistan in four Test matches.
 Younis was a stylish left-handed batsman who was capped by three English counties, i.e. Surrey, Worcestershire, and Glamorgan during a distinguished first-class career.
-In the early 70’s he also represented South Australian for a season in the Sheffield Shield.
+In the early 70’s he also represented South Australia for a season in the Sheffield Shield.
 Younis Ahmad received a life ban lifted later on as a result of touring South Africa with the Derek Robins team in the early ’70s.